amit-sawhney/amazon-product-relation-analysis/final_project_proposal.md

 We will use Betweenness Centrality to determine which nodes are traversed the most through in order to reach other products.
 Since the Betweenness Centrality determines the number of shortests paths that go through the vertices, we can use it to determine which products experience the most traffic when traversing through the recommended products.
 In essence, we get another metric for determining "hub" nodes within the Amazon frequently bought together recommendations.

+The input to this algorithm will be the whole Graph, and we will output a list of all the vertices with their corresponding betweenness centrality score.

 The runtime for determining Betweenness Centrality is the same as Floyd-Warshal's shortest path algorithm, since we are just running Floyd-Warshall and then calculating the weights of each vertex.

 - Big O: O(N^3)